-The University of Kentucky (UK) established the College of Public Health to help address these challenges through its teaching, research and service efforts.
-Ranked a Top 25 School of Public Health by U.S. News & World Report, the College of Public Health at UK takes seriously its responsibility to the communities and individuals that constitute the Commonwealth of Kentucky.
+The University of Kentucky established the College of Public Health to develop transformative solutions to health challenges through its teaching, research and service efforts.
+Ranked a Top 25 School of Public Health by U.S. News & World Report, the College of Public Health at UK takes seriously its responsibility to the communities and individuals that comprise the Commonwealth of Kentucky.
 Located in Lexington, Kentucky, which was named one of the Top 5 college towns in the nation by Liveability.com, the College strives to develop leaders for service both near and far.

 The College of Public Health is committed to quality in all of its education, research and service efforts.
-Evidence of this commitment to quality is full accreditation by the Council on Education for Public Health (CEPH), full membership in the Association of Schools of Public Health (ASPH), and Commission on Accreditation of Healthcare Management Education (CAHME).
+Evidence of this commitment to quality is full accreditation by the Council on Education for Public Health (CEPH) and Commission on Accreditation of Healthcare Management Education (CAHME), as well as full membership in the Association of Schools & Programs of Public Health (ASPPH).
 The College of Public Health is committed to the practice community, as evidenced by its collaborations with the Centers for Disease Control and Prevention, National Institutes of Health, Kentucky Department for Public Health, Lexington-Fayette County Health Department, Kentucky Public Health Association, and the Kentucky Health Department Association.

-The UK College of Public Health also takes seriously its responsibility to contribute to science.
-The productivity of College faculty in the research arena is amazing.
-College faculty guide millions of dollars annually in collaborative research, with funding sources ranging from NIH and CDC, to the Robert Wood Johnson Foundation.
-This extramural funding provides numerous opportunities for students to participate in the conduct of some exciting, innovative and ground-breaking research.
-Access to faculty in five additional UK health careers colleges (Dentistry, Health Sciences, Medicine, Nursing, and Pharmacy) and numerous Centers and Institutes further expands opportunities for students.
+The UK College of Public Health also takes seriously its responsibility to contribute to science and research.
+The College faculty engage in a robust portfolio of research activities and guide millions of dollars annually in collaborative projects, with funding sources ranging from NIH and CDC, to the Robert Wood Johnson Foundation.
+This extramural funding provides numerous opportunities for students to participate in ground-breaking research.

-The University of Kentucky College of Public Health simply provides an incredible environment for public health training, research and service.
-Information on this website describes the exciting efforts underway, the successes, and the opportunities.
-This website introduces the real heart of the College, the students, faculty and staff.
+The University of Kentucky College of Public Health provides a supportive and engaging environment for public health training, research and service.
+Information on this website describes the exciting efforts underway, the successes, and the opportunities, and highlights the true heart of the College - the students, faculty and staff.